Lewis Garnsworthy

 Lewis Samuel Garnsworthy (1922 – January 26, 1990) was a Canadian religious leader.
 He served as the Anglican Bishop of Toronto from 1972 to 1989 and was the Archbishop of the ecclesiastical province of Ontario from 1979 to 1985.

 Early life

 Garnsworthy was born in Edmonton, Alberta, the son of an unemployed carpenter.
 Raised in a non-religious environment, he became a practising Christian after being taken to Bible class at age seventeen.
 He received a Bachelor's Degree at the University of Alberta in 1943 and later earned a theological degree from Wycliffe College in Toronto.
-He spent twenty-two years as a priest in the city before being elected as an assistant bishop in 1968.
+He spent twenty-two years as a priest at St. Mary's, Richmond Hill and St. John's, York Mills, in the city before being elected as an assistant bishop in 1968.

 Bishop of Toronto

 In 1972, he was chosen as the ninth Bishop of Toronto.
 In this capacity, he presided over a diocese of 160,000 people, the largest in Canada.
 He became an archbishop in 1979.
 When the Anglican Diocese of Toronto was divided into five regions in 1980, Garnsworthy himself was given charge of the downtown division.
 Garnsworthy was a frequent guest at official state functions, and in October 1982 he conducted the funeral ceremonies for former premier John Robarts.